 Why this order?

 Well, first off, you can always buy a new piano.
 You can’t buy new bones.
 Granted, this does sound a bit morbid.
 Nevertheless, it’s a fact.
 Health is the greatest treasure and one you should never gamble with.
+So, if you feel overwhelmed at any point, it is better to find experienced Washington DC movers and let them help you.

 Secondly, improper handling of heavy objects during household relocations can cause serious damage to floors and walls.
 These can cost a lot to repair.
 And, if you’re selling the house, every bit of damage will lower its market value.